Joel Giambra: Political career

-Giambra was one of the youngest Buffalo Common Council members ever,and also served as Buffalo City Comptroller early in his career.
-He was a Democrat who changed his political affiliation to Republican in 1999 to better position himself to run for County Executive.
+Giambra was one of the youngest Buffalo Common Council members ever, and also served as Buffalo City Comptroller early in his career.
+He was a Democrat who changed his political affiliation to Republican in 1999 to better position himself to run for County Executive, later breaking ties with the Republican Party in 2023.
 He was seen as a future statewide candidate and in 2002 was considered by Governor George Pataki as a running mate for lieutenant governor, before Lt.
 Gov. Mary Donohue was nominated for reelection.

 Investigations into the mismanagement of a highway garage and exorbitant prices paid for county office furniture to a Giambra campaign contributor preceded the 2005 budget problems.
 Then-New York Attorney General Eliot Spitzer initiated a lawsuit against the furniture company for the overcharges.
 Some have accused Giambra of providing lucrative jobs to associates.
 His county staff measured 18, while Monroe County's executive had only four staffers and then downsized to three.
 Giambra's boyhood friend Victor Getz was particularly singled out for notice, for his salary as an executive assistant and driver to Giambra.
 A panel appointed by Giambra found that Giambra's and other county employees' salaries should be raised by 40%.

 Giambra lowered or declined to raise county taxes for years for a total of 31% lower taxes, financing his budget partly through the use of surpluses from the previous county administration and monies from the tobacco settlement.
 The county then had to accept either massive reductions of services or increases in taxation.
 Giambra said that "an end to county government as we know it" would occur without a sales tax hike, ending county libraries, snowplows and road patrols.

 Giambra proposed this "red budget" of $940 million which eliminated services, and after failed negotiations to raise the sales tax in a "green budget" of $1 billion, a modified plan was adopted which laid off 2,000 county employees and closed many county services, including the Parks Department.
 In 2005, a Control Board was implemented by the state to monitor county finances.
-This, coupled with an investigation into patronage positions, led to Giambra's announcement that he would not seek reelection in 2007.

 In April 2006, Giambra said that the "War on Drugs" was being lost and models used successfully in other countries of decriminalizing certain drugs and thus reducing violence associated with the illegal drug trade needed to be examined.
 The Buffalo News published an Op-Ed agreeing with Giambra's statements that drug legalization should be studied further.

 Since 2012, Giambra has been the co-host of the political debate program 2 Sides on WGRZ.